Frequently Asked Questions

 On the Call for Entries timeline, a date is listed as to when artists will be notified of their acceptance/rejection into a juried exhibition.
-These letters are mailed, so please allow time for the letters to arrive to you by post.
+Visit foundryartcentre.org/exhibitions to view the current calendar.
 If you have not received any notification after a reasonable time (3-5 days), contact the Exhibitions Manager directly as your letter may have been lost in the mail.
 We will notify you in either case.

 Can I enter work that has already been in an FAC exhibition?

 No. You may not submit artwork that has already shown in our galleries.
-We ask that you do not do this so that our exhibitions are a new experience each time; repeat artwork can render our galleries monotonous and unprofessional.
+We ask that you do not submit twice so that our exhibitions are a new experience each time; repeat artwork can render our galleries monotonous and unprofessional.

 May I bring in my artwork to the FAC to enter an exhibition?

 No. Do not bring your artwork to the facility in order to enter an exhibition.
 The only acceptable way to enter an exhibition is to submit jpegs of your artwork for juror consideration.
-As outlined on the Call for Entries, you may submit your jpegs via the online Formstack form, by e-mail, or on a disk or drive if mailed.
+As outlined on the Call for Entries, you may submit your jpegs via the online Formstack form or by e-mail.
 At this time, you must also include all requested information and entry fee.